 Chord Structure and Progressions

-Chord progressions are an important part of music composition, as they provide the harmonic content that gives a song its emotional impact.
+This is an important part of music composition, as they provide the harmonic content that gives a song its emotional impact.

 The combination of chords and drums provides movement to music while giving it an emotional depth that listeners can feel.
 Chords provide emotion, while drums give movement.
 Together they create something special that can take listeners on a journey through sound.